YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ### Built With
 * [Python](https://www.python.org/)
 * [Bash](https://www.gnu.org/software/bash/) (for Linux and OS X)

-#### Depends upon
+**Depends on**

 * [Java](https://www.java.com/) (To extract backup)

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

 ## Getting Started

-Before doing anything take a backup of your chats and turn off your phone's internet so you don't lose any new messages.
+***Before doing anything take a backup of your chats and turn off your phone's internet so you don't lose any new messages.
 For that go to 'WhatsApp Settings &#8594; Chat Settings &#8594; Chat Backup' here take a local bacakup.
-Prepare for Worst.
+Prepare for Worst.***
 After [intallation](#installation) follow on screen instructions.

 ### Prerequisites

-* O/S: Any windows/Mac/Linux.
+* O/S: Any Windows/Mac/Linux.
 Do not have access to any of these?
 Try [Termux Edition.](https://github.com/yuvrajraghuvanshis/WhatsApp-Key-Database-Extractor/tree/termux)
 * [Python 3.x](https://www.python.org/downloads/)
 * [Java](https://www.java.com/en/download/)
 * [ADB Drivers](https://developer.android.com/studio/releases/platform-tools)
 * USB Debugging must be enabled on the target device.
-Settings &#8594; Developer Options &#8594; (Debugging) USB debugging
+Settings &#8594; Developer Options &#8594; USB debugging.
-     If you cannot find Developer Options then please go to: Settings &#8594; About phone/device and tap the Build number multiple times until you're finally declared a developer.
+  * If you cannot find Developer Options then please go to: Settings &#8594; About phone/device and tap the Build number multiple times until you're finally declared a developer.
 * Android device with Android 4.0 or higher. i.e. Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, Pie, Q.